 The main reason I had stopped feeding Darwin’s on a regular basis was their price.
 It was simply out of my budget to feed two large dogs commercial raw dog food, which is precisely why I started putting my own raw meals together.

-See my post: DIY raw dog food recipes.
+See That Mutt’s post: DIY raw dog food recipes.

 How to feed Darwin’s cancer support formula

 All of Darwin’s food is ideally fed raw.
 However, it can be lightly cooked for picky eaters or those not doing well on 100% raw because of a compromised immune system.

 Since Missy seems to be doing better with lightly cooked food, that’s exactly what I’ve been doing.

 Missy eats twice per day, and I’ve had to increase her food allowance from 8-9 oz per meal to 12 oz as she lost some weight over the course of the last few months.
 She’s since then put on 1 lb 2 oz, which made me very happy.
 She now weighs 49.2 lb, only a few ounces away from her target weight of 50 lb.